hoel-bagard/cocotools-rs/rpycocotools/docs/dataset.rst

     :param Bbox bbox: The bounding box of the annotation.
     :param int iscrowd: The iscrowd flag for the annotation, which indicates if the annotation represents a group of objects or not.

-.. class:: Category(id: int, name: str, supercategory: str) -> None
+.. class:: rpycocotools.anns.Category(id: int, name: str, supercategory: str) -> None

     Creates a category used for COCO object detection tasks.